waynekhan/waynekhan.github.io/_posts/2020-06-24-extracting-pdf-page-ranges-using-pdftk.md

 [https://askubuntu.com/questions/221962/how-can-i-extract-a-page-range-a-part-of-a-pdf](https://askubuntu.com/questions/221962/how-can-i-extract-a-page-range-a-part-of-a-pdf)

 Conveniently, it can be installed using `sudo snap install pdftk`.
-I wanted to combine multiple page ranges of my big PDF file. note-to-self then:
+I wanted to combine multiple page ranges of my big PDF file, so a note-to-self then:

 ```bash
 $ pdftk foo.pdf cat 39-43 46-47 50 output bar.pdf